Filipino-Style Spaghetti

 Table of Contents

 This is a very long overdue recipe.
 Seriously.
-I’ve been a Filipino food content creator for almost three years now and I still haven’t made recipe on this staple dish.
+I’ve been a Filipino food content creator for almost three years now and I still haven’t made a recipe on this staple dish.

 Anyways, here it is in its glory.
 This Filipino spaghetti was based off of my mom’s recipe, so I had her taste this multiple times and got it tweaked just right to achieve her stamp of approval.